Andrew-Draganov/andrew-draganov.github.io/contents/home.md

-I am an ML researcher studying how models represent information.
-I am also broadly interested in all aspects of AI security/safety and try to have reasonably informed opinions on this topic.
+I am an ML researcher studying how models represent information in high dimensional spaces.

-My technical research is about how information is represented in high-dimensional spaces.
-I am particularly interested in how AI models store and process information.
 To this end, I have studied:
 - Neural Network Interpretability
 - Dimensionality Reduction
 - Clustering

+I am also broadly interested in all aspects of AI security/safety and am looking into extensions of my work towards these topics.

 ### Other Things